ajaypundir04/e-cars-sentiments/README.md

 # e_cars_sentiments

 `e_cars_sentiments` is a Python package designed to analyze sentiments related to electric cars.
-It leverages text mining techniques to perform sentiment analysis on data scraped from online sources, such as news articles, blogs, and forums.
+It leverages text mining techniques to perform sentiment analysis on data scraped from online sources, such as news articles, blogs, forums and survey responses.
 The package supports multiple languages, including English, German, Chinese, and Norwegian.

 ## Features

 - **Data Scraping**: Collect text data from public websites and online sources using a URL or a list of URLs specified in a configuration file.
 - **Text Preprocessing**: Clean and preprocess text data using Jieba for Chinese text segmentation and NLTK for stopword removal and tokenization.
 - **Sentiment Analysis**: Analyze text for sentiments related to electric cars, identifying positive, negative, and neutral factors.
+- **Survey Analysis**: Analyze sentiment from survey responses, classifying questions and responses into positive, negative, and neutral sentiments.
+Visualize the  overall sentiment distribution with pie charts.
 - **Visualization**: Generate visualizations, including pie charts, to represent sentiment analysis results.
 - **Multilingual Support**: Analyze sentiment in multiple languages, including English, German, Chinese, and Norwegian.